20akshay00/RadarDefender/README.md

 # Known Bugs
 - The `schedule_once()` functions from GameZero.jl is used to introduce delays in animations like the force-field ability, or wave progression.
 This seems buggy and sometimes gets stuck midway.
 I have no other workaround than to restart the game and hope it doesn't happen again.
+- Hitboxes don't match the visuals; this was intentional to keep the game easy.

 # Remarks
 - I got this idea for the game on the morning of 4th June 2022, with the deadline for the GameJam being 5th June 2022.
 So, the result is a ton of spagetti code thats unorganized and extremely messy.
 I might try to clean it up after the GameJam judging ends, to serve as an example game for GameZero.jl.